-- Expanding a family: becoming the parent of a new child dependent, either through childbirth, adoption, or fostering.
+- Expanding a family: becoming the parent of a new child dependent, either through childbirth, adoption or fostering.

 - Recovering from a serious health condition: taking care of either themselves or a sick family member.

-- Military family member care: providing for a family member injured during active duty
+- Military family member care: providing for a family member injured during active duty.

 Additional benefits available to eligible employees:

-- Impacted by family violence: covered employees may receive up to 12 days of leave
+- Impacted by family violence: covered employees may receive up to 12 days of leave.

-In the event that an eligible employee is experiencing a serious health condition resulting in incapacitation that occurs during a pregnancy, they may qualify for an additional two (2) weeks of paid leave benefits under the CTPL program.
+In the event that an eligible employee is experiencing a serious health condition resulting in incapacitation that occurs during pregnancy, they may qualify for an additional two (2) weeks of paid leave benefits under the CTPL program.